aws-samples/tabular-document-digitization/source/augment-ui/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `S3_PREFIX="s3://bucket/folder" npm run build-hitl`

+Builds the app using `npm run build` script and creates a human-in-the-loop template html file (`augment-ui/build/worker-template.liquid.html`) that can be directly used in Amazon SageMaker Ground Truth (GT) and Augmented AI (A2I) assuming the frontend has been deployed to the given S3 prefix and GT/A2I has permission to read from the given bucket.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />